SimSimButDifferent/L3-L4-EthWallet/README.md

 ## Note
 For lesson 3 Code, switch to main branch 🌿

+Lesson 4 updates:

+- added events to the deposit and withdraw functions.
+- updated tests for increased coverage.
+- added .solcover file to ignore Attack.sol

 ## Directions for use